Niger: Geography

-It is a landlocked nation in West Africa located along the border between the Sahara and Sub-Saharan regions.
+Niger is a landlocked nation in West Africa located along the border between the Sahara and Sub-Saharan regions.
 It borders Nigeria and Benin to the south, Burkina Faso and Mali to the west, Algeria and Libya to the north and Chad to the east.

-It lies between latitudes 11° and 24°N, and longitudes 0° and 16°E. Its area is 1.267 e6km2 of which 300 km2 is water.
-This makes it less than twice the size of France, and the world's 21st largest country.
+Niger lies between latitudes 11° and 24°N, and longitudes 0° and 16°E. Its area is 1.267 e6km2 of which 300 km2 is water.
+This makes it less than twice the size of France, and the world's 21st-largest country.